Rohanberiwal/Static-Python-Perf/README.md

 11. **`print("\nCombined Data Table:\n", all_data)`**
     - Displays the combined data table containing matrix size, run number, and individual runtime for each run.
-    - Also prints average runtimes for each matrix size.
+    - Prints average runtimes and performance metrics.

 ## Observations

 **Observation 1: Algorithm Efficiency**

-Upon analyzing the benchmark results, we observe that Strassen's Matrix Multiplication algorithm demonstrates efficient performance for smaller matrix sizes.
-As the matrix size increases, the algorithm maintains a reasonable runtime, showcasing its scalability.
+The benchmark results show that Strassen's Matrix Multiplication algorithm performs efficiently for smaller matrix sizes.
+As matrix size increases, the algorithm maintains a reasonable runtime, demonstrating its scalability.

 **Observation 2: Logarithmic Trend in Runtimes**

-The runtime vs. matrix size graph indicates a logarithmic trend, particularly visible when using a logarithmic scale on the y-axis.
-This suggests that the algorithm's complexity scales better than traditional matrix multiplication methods for larger matrices.
+The runtime vs. matrix size graph displays a logarithmic trend, particularly visible with a logarithmic scale on the y-axis.
+This indicates that Strassen's algorithm scales better than traditional matrix multiplication methods for larger matrices.

+## References

+1. Strassen, V. (1969).
+Gaussian elimination is not optimal.
+Numerische Mathematik, 13(4), 354-356.
+2. Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. (2009).
+Introduction to Algorithms (3rd ed.).
+The MIT Press.

 ## Benchmarking Results